 If you are new to Cricut, I recommend following my post How to Cut a Vinyl Decal.

-NOTE: When you cut the vinyl decal from your roll of vinyl, leave plenty of vinyl around the word.
+NOTE: When you cut the vinyl decal from your roll of vinyl, leave plenty of vinyl around your words.
 You will want that extra vinyl around your word when you start painting the stencil.

 NOTE: This is a great way to use leftover pieces of vinyl.